Rajiv Gandhi International Cricket Stadium

 The Rajiv Gandhi International Cricket Stadium, commonly known as Uppal Stadium, is an international cricket stadium in Hyderabad, Telangana, India.
 It is owned and operated by Hyderabad Cricket Association (HCA).
 It is the home ground of Hyderabad cricket team and Hyderabad women's cricket team.

-Located in the eastern suburb of Uppal, it has a seating capacity of 39,200 and extends across 15 acres of land.
-It serves as the home ground the IPL team Sunrisers Hyderabad.
+Located in the eastern suburb of Uppal, it has a seating capacity of 55,000 and extends across 15 acres of land.
+It serves as the home ground for the IPL team Sunrisers Hyderabad.
 As of 13 October 2024, it has hosted 6 Tests, 10 ODIs, and 3 T20Is.
 The stadium hosted the final of 2017 IPL and the final of the 2019 IPL.
 The stadium hosted its first ICC event in October 2023 during the 2023 Cricket World Cup.

 It is renamed after the former prime minister of India Rajiv Gandhi.

 History

 Previous Stadium

 Prior to the construction of the stadium, the Lal Bahadur Shastri Stadium in the Fateh Maidan sports complex at Basheerbagh in central Hyderabad was used to host domestic and international cricket matches in Hyderabad.
 Between 1955 and 2003 the stadium hosted 3 test matches and 14 One Day Internationals.